kiptoo-097/Password-Locker/README.md

 ## Features
 * Create account for new user
 * Loggin in
-* Option of computer generated password
+* Option of random password
 * Create new credential
 * Delete credential
 * Display existing credentials
 * Search credential by site name
-* exit for leaving the site

 ## Behavior Driven Development
 <table>